soda3x/soda3x.github.io/content/docs/hgs-valheim.md

 ## Updates

-If Valheim updates and stops working with Valheim Plus, check [here](https://github.com/Grantapher/ValheimPlus/releases) for newer versions (alpha and beta releases)
+If Valheim updates and stops working with Valheim Plus, check [here](https://github.com/Grantapher/ValheimPlus/releases) for newer versions (including alpha and beta releases).

-For Windows, you want to download the `WindowsClient.zip` file and for Steam Deck / Linux you want `UnixClient.zip`.
+In the assets section, for Windows, you want to download the `WindowsClient.zip` file and for Steam Deck / Linux you want `UnixClient.zip`.

 ## Windows